Enviy/pokedexProject/README.md

 ![alt text](raichu.png)

 Additional work:
-- Add terminal frames for separate areas of Pokedex content.
+- Add terminal frames to separate areas of Pokedex content.
 This will better organize the output.